 PMS can cause some uncomfortable symptoms including bloating, mood swings, depression, breast tenderness, and skin breakouts.
 With problems like these, there's no doubt that women suffering from this problem want effective treatments that work quickly.
-The OB/GYNs at Capital Women's Care in Arlington and McLean, Virginia are here to help their patients get the treatment they need, whether it's recommendations for over-the-counter remedies, prescription medications, or other treatments.
+The OB/GYNs at Capital Women's Care in Arlington, Virginia are here to help their patients get the treatment they need, whether it's recommendations for over-the-counter remedies, prescription medications, or other treatments.

 Pre-menstrual syndrome, commonly called PMS, is a condition that impacts women in the days just before their period.
 While most women have menstrual and pre-menstrual symptoms at some point in their lives, PMS isn't diagnosed until a specific set of circumstances occur.

 PMS is chronic, occurring every month for a minimum of three contiguous menstrual cycles.
 Additionally, to diagnose PMS, the symptoms must occur for around five days before the period but end by the four-day mark post-period.